Wolfpack assistant coach takes over the Pirate softball program

-Courtney Oliver enters her second season as an assistant coach on NC State head coach Shawn Rychcik's staff.
+Courtney Oliver enters her third season as an assistant coach on NC State head coach Shawn Rychcik's staff.
 She serves as the team's pitching coach and also works with the infielders.

-Oliver has now coached her conference's Pitcher of the Year in each of the last four seasons.
+Oliver coached her conference's Pitcher of the Year in four consecutive seasons, culminating with Weiman's selection in 2013.
 Under her direction, Weiman broke school records in wins (33), appearances (54), starts (52), complete games (42) and innings pitched (323.1).

 Her coaching insight helped Weiman lead the conference in wins during the 2013 season with 33.